story105/CompilerConstructionPLEASEWORK/README.md

 At this stage we carefully read the Webassembly program `a.wat`.
 Is it a correct translation of the C++ program?

-We could also run this program but not much would happen as it does not contain input or output.
+We could also run `a.wat` but not much would happen as it does not have input or output.

 #### The case of `EApp`